centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 # Objective

 ## Background and project idea

+Project pitch
+NDHL provides a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
+Reader's digest

+Pre-study pitch
+NDHL prestudy provides design patterns and builds the necessary community for NDHL.
+Reader's digest

 Development of e-infrastructure in the humanities and arts have typically focused on enrichment available to domain experts in core areas such as literature, history, and media studies.
 Only recently we are starting to see infrastructural initiatives intended to support data-intensive research in digital humanities.
 These initiatives are, however, national and developed in parallel across the Nordics with limited knowledge sharing or cross-fertilization.
 To anticipate developments in national infrastructure and develop a pan-nordic platform for expert users (i.e., researchers with rich code repositories and technical research profiles), Nordic Digital Humanities Laboratory (NDHL) will design and implement a *shared compute and data infrastructure that can facilitate code and data sharing for highly heterogeneous and unstructured cultural heritage data across the Nordics*.
 NDHL is a digital humanities initiative in the Nordic countries with the goal of providing said infrastructure for expert users initially and, in time, for the rest of humanities and arts.
 This project plan describes the pre-study for NDHL.

 [comment]: # (@knielbo: we like to have the actual project idea tuned down to a one hiss pitch sentence, The NDHL pre-study contributes to ?community building and improved infrastructure design within more neglected parts within humanities? by ...)